 Any girl, either under or over the age of 13, who is pregnant, must be offered specialist support and guidance by the relevant services.
 Such services should also be a part of the assessment of the girl's circumstances.

-Sharing information with parents and carers: - Decisions to share information with parents and carers will be taken using professional judgement, consideration of Fraser guidelines and in accordance with the Information Sharing Procedure.
+Sharing information with parents and carers: - Decisions to share information with parents and carers will be taken using professional judgement, consideration of Fraser guidelines and in accordance with the Information Sharing Advice for Safeguarding Practitioners (DfE).
 Decisions will be based on the child's age, maturity and ability to appreciate what is involved in terms of the implications and risks to themselves.
 This should be coupled with the parents' and carers' ability and commitment to protect the young person.
 Given the responsibility that parents have for the conduct and welfare of their children, professionals should encourage the young person, at all points, to share information with their parents and carers wherever safe to do so.

-Sexual Grooming: - Section 15 of the Sexual Offences Act 2003 has been amended by the Serious Crime Bill (2015) and now makes it an offence for a person (A) aged 18 or over to meet intentionally, or to travel with the intention of meeting a child under 16 in any part of the world, if he has met or communicated with that child on just one occasion, and intends to commit a “relevant offence” against that child either at the time of the meeting or on a subsequent occasion.
+Sexual Grooming: - Section 15 of the Sexual Offences Act 2003 (as amended by the Serious Crime Bill (2015)) makes it an offence for a person (A) aged 18 or over to meet intentionally, or to travel with the intention of meeting a child under 16 in any part of the world, if he has met or communicated with that child on just one occasion, and intends to commit a "relevant offence" against that child either at the time of the meeting or on a subsequent occasion.
 In addition the Serious Crime Bill introduced an offence of sexual communication with a child.
 This makes it an offence for an adult to communicate with a child for the purpose of obtaining sexual gratification, where the communication is sexual or if it is intended to elicit from the child a communication which is sexual.
 An offence is not committed in either circumstance if (A) reasonably believes the child to be 16 or over.

-The Age of Consent: - The legal age for young people to consent to have sex is still 16, whether they are straight, gay or bisexual.
+The Age of Consent: - The legal age for young people to consent to have sex is 16, whether they are straight, gay or bisexual.
 The aim of the law is to protect the rights and interests of young people, and make it easier to prosecute people who pressure or force others into having sex they don't want.
 For the purposes of the under 13 offences, whether the child consented to the relevant risk is irrelevant.
 A child under 13 does not, under any circumstances, have the legal capacity to consent to any form of sexual activity.

 Protecting People with a Mental Disorder: - The Sexual Offences Act 2003 created three new categories of offences to provide additional protection to those with a mental disorder: